Lassonde School of Engineering

 What is the difference between Computer Science, Computer Security, Computer Engineering and Information Technology?

 Computer Science deals with the theory and practice of computer hardware and software.
 Students learn the theory that underlies computation and how to develop effective, efficient and correct software.
 This program is intensive in Mathematics and Computer Science courses.

 Computer Security focuses on the privacy of personal data, preventing unauthorized access to computer systems, ensuring back-up contingency plans in the event of data loss and protecting systems from malicious activity.

 Computer Engineering looks at how fundamental engineering design principles can be used to develop computer software and hardware while teaching you how to keep your knowledge and skills current as technology advances.

-Information Technology deals with the application of technology to the organization.
+Information Technology deals with the application of technology within an organization.
 The program deals with how technology can be applied, rather than the technology itself.